 For example, the Council is leading a five-country, six-year research consortium to generate policy-relevant evidence that improves access to family planning in Bangladesh, Ghana, India, Kenya, and Senegal.
 And the Council has recently been awarded USAID’s flagship program, called EVIDENCE, to undertake implementation research for strengthening family planning programs throughout sub-Saharan Africa and South Asia.

 We develop, test, and introduce new contraceptive options.

 The Council developed and introduced three of the world’s most effective and popular contraceptive methods: the copper T IUD; the Norplant® and Jadelle® implants; and the LNG-IUS.
-The Council is currently in the final stages of developing a one-year contraceptive vaginal ring that will provide, for the first time, a woman-controlled long-acting reversible contraceptive.
+Most recently, Council researchers have developed Annovera™ (segesterone acetate and ethinyl estradiol vaginal system), the first and only contraceptive that provides an entire year of protection against unintended pregnancy while fully under a woman's control.
 Our researchers are also evaluating the acceptability of the progesterone vaginal ring, another Council-developed, user-controlled contraceptive for lactating women, and exploring how best to introduce this new technology in key countries in Africa.

 We work with partners around the world to advance the goal of universal access to reproductive health services.